 Dannii Minogue has had an epic career.
-From her early days on Young Talent Time to rebellious punk teen on Home and Away, she always had that magnetic quality - that ‘X Factor’- she would later spend hours debating with fellow judges Simon Cowell and Sharon Osbourne on the British X Factor (and news is she’s now set to shoot another season of the Australian X Factor with judges Chris Isaak, James Blunt and Guy Sebastian.)
-While sister, Kylie, was always laser-focused on music, Dannii peppered her pop career with a series of high profile jobs in London: from playing Esmerelda in the West End production of Notre Dame de Paris to hosting various TV shows and even designing her own fashion line (and fragrance) Project D. It’s no huge stretch then, that after returning home (and becoming a mum to Ethan, 6), she became the Australian ambassador for L'Oreal Professionnel, face of UAE airline Etihad and partnered up with one of the countries largest mass retailers to design a clothing line for petite women.
+From her early days on Young Talent Time to rebellious punk teen on Home and Away, she always had that magnetic quality - that ‘X Factor’- she would later spend hours debating with fellow judges Simon Cowell and Sharon Osbourne on the British X Factor.
+While sister, Kylie, was always laser-focused on music, Dannii peppered her pop career with a series of high profile jobs in London: from playing Esmerelda in the West End production of Notre Dame de Paris to hosting various TV shows and even designing her own fashion line (and fragrance) Project D. It’s no huge stretch then, that after returning home (and becoming a mum to Ethan, 6), she became the Australian ambassador for L'Oreal Professionnel, face of UAE airline Etihad and partnered up with one of the country's largest mass retailers, Target, to design a clothing line for petite women.
 Who says women can't do it all?

 We caught up with the diminutive, warm and lovely star at the launch of her Dannii Minogue’s Petites range for Target, in the Penthouse Suite at The Olsen, and nosed through her travel bag.
 The former ModelCo face revealed her favourite brow gel, the shampoo she – and Kylie - swear by and the finely-milled powder that keeps her shine-free in front of the camera.